iambikashgupta/gis-portfolio/ppia_consortium.md

 <img class="float" src="ppia-logo-blurry.png" atl="PPIA Logo"  width="110" height="100">

-The photo was blurry, but when I uploaded on the [canva palette generator](https://www.canva.com/colors/color-palette-generator/), the generator still offered us the 4 distinct colors.
+The photo was blurry, but when I uploaded on the <a href='https://www.canva.com/colors/color-palette-generator/'> canva palette generator</a>, the generator still offered us the 4 distinct colors.

 The color ranges were as follows: